sancarbar/fourthwall-backend-challenge/README.md

   ./gradlew test
 ```

-Use the following POSTMAN collection to test and verify your API:
+Use the following POSTMAN collection to test and verify the API:

 https://www.getpostman.com/collections/0b7847b2c66e6f32be65